serverless/blog/posts/2017-07-05-serverless-v1.17.0.md

 ## The Road Ahead

-Serverless has a really open, helpful, and vibrant community which helps building the best Serverless toolings out there.
+Serverless has a really open, helpful, and vibrant community which joins forces to build the best Serverless toolings out there.

-We've already started to fill the next [1.18 milestone](https://github.com/serverless/serverless/milestone/33).
+We've already started to fill the next [1.18 milestone](https://github.com/serverless/serverless/milestone/33) with issues and Pull Requests.
 Feel free to jump into the issue discussions or implementations for the upcoming features!

 The current milestone is no the only way to find areas for contributions!
 We've got a couple of different issues and PRs which are just waiting for a feedback, implemenation or code review.